Career Development Practitioners Board Directors

 M.Ed.
 Developing Human Resources, OISE/U of T

-Gillian has worked in the field of career development for 37 years as a counsellor, counselling coordinator, Ontario regional counselling consultant and counsellor educator.
+Gillian has worked in the field of career development since 1977 as a counsellor, counselling coordinator, Ontario regional counselling consultant and counsellor educator.

 Currently, she is the Coordinator of the Career and Work Counsellor Programme at George Brown College.